DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 adding whatever is the local IP of the docker host and the hostname:

 ```
-192.168.1.222     a.{$MY_DOMAIN}
+192.168.1.222     a.example.com
-192.168.1.222     b.{$MY_DOMAIN}
+192.168.1.222     b.example.com
 ```

 You can test what are the replies for DNS requests with the command `nslookup a.example.com`, works in linux and windows.

-If it is just quick testing one can use Opera browser and enable the build in VPN.<br>
+If it is just quick testing one can use Opera browser and enable its build in VPN.<br>

-This edit of a host file affects only that one machine on the network.
+This edit of a host file works only on that one machine.
-To solve it for all devices theres need to to run dns server on the network, or running a tier higher firewall/router.
+To solve it for all devices theres need to to run dns server on the network, or running a higher tier firewall/router.
 * [Here's](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/dnsmasq)
   a guide-by-example for dnsmasq.
 * [Here's](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/opnsense)